5 ways to deal with a difficult co-worker

 No matter how hard you try, it can be difficult to get along with everyone in the workplace.
 Maybe your colleague talks over you in meetings, or they're always on your back about deadlines.
 It could be that you just don't vibe well or have much in common.

 Dealing with a difficult co-worker can test your patience, communication skills and ability to resolve conflict.
+In fact, 61% have experienced a toxic workplace environment.
 But here's the thing: finding common ground and practical solutions is crucial if you want to maintain a positive work environment.

 Try these strategies to help you handle a difficult co-worker in a considered, respectful way.